CybercentreCanada/assemblyline4_docs/docs/developer_manual/env/vscode/use_vscode.md

 ### Running live services

-Running services in a live Assemblyline system is the most important thing to know while building a service.
-It will allow you to send files via the User interface and put breakpoints in your service to catch files as they come throught for processing.
+Running services in a live Assemblyline dev environment is the most important thing to know while building a service.
+It will allow you to send files via the user interface and put breakpoints in your service to catch files as they come throught for processing.

 To run a service live in the system you will need to launch two components: